TheGoodlike13/liberty_or_death/README.md

 > Add or correct the registry definition in the server.xml file.

 I see how it is.
 The final boss of this fight is LDAP.
 So be it.

+### The final boss

+So what do we do know?
+First I google the error and find a [#bizarre_resolution](#bizarre_resolution).
+In `server.xml` `ldapRegistry` element I set `port="3268"`.
+This changes the error to another familiar one:

+> CWIML4537E: The login operation could not be completed.
+> The specified principal name mumkashi is not found in the back-end repository.

+Do we really must use the full DN here too?
+That would be super weird.

+> cn=mumkashi,cn=users,dc=goodlike,dc=eu is not found in the back-end repository.

+That DEFINITELY exists.
+I have `ldapsearch` to prove it.

+I set `host="mumkashi.goodlike.eu"`, which is more specific.
+No change.

+I set `baseDN="CN=Users,DC=goodlike,DC=eu"`.
+No effect.
+I change it back.

 ## Summary in summary